Hi, I’m Lloyd Feldman. For many years I worked for a large kitchen distributor supplying independent kitchen showrooms throughout the UK.

 Therefore, not only do we know which are the best value brands, but also who the best suppliers to buy them from are.

 Is there a catch?

-No – using us is just like using a mortgage broker to find the best value mortgage.
-The only difference is, we’ll find you the best value kitchen rather than mortgage.
+No!
+Using us is just like using a mortgage broker.
+The only difference is we will find you the best value kitchen supplier rather than mortgage supplier.

-Our service is FREE for consumers.
-If you buy a kitchen from a showroom we recommend, the showroom pays us a commission.
+If you buy a kitchen from a showroom we recommend, the showroom pay us a commission.
 This cost has no effect on the price you pay as showrooms do not pass it on.

 Our service is free for consumers.